peterramaldes/keg/README.md

 ### `KNPATH`

 The optional `KNPATH` environment variable contains one or more colon-delimited full paths to all knowledge bases for the current user account.

-The first knowledge base in the `KNPATH` must be considered the personal knowledge base for the current user (entity).
+The first knowledge base in the `KNPATH` must be considered the default knowledge base for the current user (entity).